 In Florida, Poetry Out Loud is implemented in approximately 60 high schools and impacts 9,000- 11,000 students each year.
 The program brings a unit of poetry into the classroom and introduces students to a breadth of poets from a variety of backgrounds.
 This culminates in a school-wide competition where students channel their newly found favorite poets and recite their work.
 Each school’s winner is invited to compete at the state competition held in St. Petersburg each year.
 The State Champion’s school library receives a $500 stipend for the purchase of poetry materials.
 More than $50,000 in prizes and school stipends are awarded annually at the National Finals in April, with the national winner receiving $20,000 in college scholarship funds.
-This year’s competition, normally held in Washington, DC, will be conducted virtually.

 This project is sponsored in part by the State of Florida, Department of State, Division of Cultural Affairs and the Florida Council on Arts and Culture, the National Endowment for the Arts and the Poetry Foundation.

 - Friday, January 20 2023

 Deadline to register school